shahid-hussain009/Angular-Theme-and-modules/README.md

 ```

 ### Routing
-if you are using seprate module and routing like admin then just use AuthGuard in that admin.routing.ts file if not using seprate module then just past the blow code inside your app.routing.ts file
+if you are using seprate module and routing like admin then just use AuthGuard in that admin.routing.ts file if not using seprate module then just paste the blow code inside your app.routing.ts file
 ```ts
 import { NgModule } from '@angular/core';
 import { Routes, RouterModule } from '@angular/router';